 rkn61

-Have they served you the Termination order?
-What are the reasons cited in the same?
+Have they served you the termination order?
+What are the reasons cited in it?

-Terminating an employee during his probation period is quite easy and management
+Terminating an employee during their probation period is quite easy, and management does not have to give notice either.

 From India, Aizawl

-Pl provide your Employment details for suitable advise
+Please provide your employment details for suitable advice:

 From India, New Delhi